slowpokke/bestbuy-crawler-stock-monitor/README.md

 - requests

 ## Bark APP
-- Easily download on your phone for free and input the "Device Token"
+- Easily download on your phone for free and enter the "Device Token"